2026 U Sports Men's Basketball Championship

-The 2026 U Sports Men's Final 8 Basketball Tournament is scheduled to be held March 5–8, 2026, in Calgary, Alberta, to determine a national champion for the 2025–26 U Sports men's basketball season.
+The 2026 U Sports Men's Final 8 Basketball Tournament was held March 6–8, 2026, in Calgary, Alberta, to determine a national champion for the 2025–26 U Sports men's basketball season.
+The sixth-seeded Carleton Ravens defeated the fifth-seeded Bishop's Gaiters 78–75 to the 18th national title in program history.

 Host

-The tournament is scheduled to be hosted by the University of Calgary at the school's Jack Simpson Gymnasium.
-This will be the fifth time that Calgary has hosted the tournament with the first taking place in 1966 and the most recent taking place in 1980.
+The tournament was hosted by the University of Calgary at the school's Jack Simpson Gymnasium.
+This was the fifth time that Calgary had hosted the tournament with the first taking place in 1966 and the most recent taking place in 1980.